4dcu-be/DeckLock/README.md

 # DeckLock

 Static web generator to generate an overview of all your favorite decks.
-Currently supports :
+DeckLock currently supports :

   * KeyForge
   * Gwent